 The Baofeng BF-F8HP vs UV-5r

 Is the BF-F8HP better than UV-5R?
 Yes.
 The BAOFENG BF-F8HP is the winner across the board except on cost.
 Even with the slightly higher cost we recommend the BF-F8HP over the UV-5R.
+NOTE: The newer BaoFeng UV-82HP is likely to be a strong competitor – appears to be better all around.

 |Baofeng BF-F8HP||Baofeng UV-5R|